 Education / Qualifications / Training required:

-- PhD (or equivalent) in a relevant life sciences, biomedical or related discipline
+- PhD (or equivalent experience) in a relevant life sciences, biomedical or related discipline

 Previous work experience required: